LangChain provides the engineering platform and open source frameworks developers use to build, test, and deploy reliable AI agents.

 LangChain has a public GitHub repository with 131,755 stars.

-Based on user reviews and social mentions, the most common pain points are: cost tracking, API costs, token usage, large language model.
+Based on user reviews and social mentions, the most common pain points are: cost tracking, token usage, openai bill, API costs.